 Hardy in USDA Zones 8-11, down to 10° when fully established.

-Prefers Partial to Full Sun for best results.
+Prefers Full Sun to Part Shade for best results.
 In full sun, this variety grows larger and more open.
-Meanwhile, in partial shade it tends to be smaller and more compact.
+Meanwhile, in the partial shade, it tends to be smaller and more compact.

 Fertilize every few months with a balanced slow-release fertilizer starting in spring to keep this selection growing and thriving.